Air Fryer Potatoes

 How to Make Air Fryer Potatoes

-1. Cut the potatoes into wedges and add them to a bowl along with spices, salt and pepper, and oil.
+Step 1: Cut the potatoes into wedges.
+Add to a bowl along with spices, salt and pepper, and oil.

-2. Don’t forget to preheat.
-While it’s not usually necessary to preheat the air fryer, I think it’s a crucial step to ensure accurate cooking at the temperature you select.
+2. Preheat your air fryer.
+While it’s not usually necessary to preheat the air fryer, I think it makes a difference to start cooking at the exact temperature you select.

 3. Don’t overcrowd the basket.
 It’s tempting to throw all the potatoes in there at once.
-But if you have a smaller air fryer and you overcrowd the basket, you may end up creating a steaming effect instead of crisping effect.
+But if you have a smaller air fryer and you overcrowd the basket, you may end up steaming instead of crisping the potatoes.

 Potato wedges in the air fryer after they're finished cooking